KauzClay/docs-tap/getting-started/add-test-and-security.hbs.md

     Where `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.

-1. When `supply_chain: testing_scanning` is used, Grype Scanner for SCST - Scan is installed through Namespace Provisioner.
+1. Because you set `supply_chain: testing_scanning` in your `tap-values.yaml` earlier, Grype Scanner for SCST - Scan
+   is installed through Namespace Provisioner.
 Verify that Grype Scanner is present on your workload namespace:

     ```console
     tanzu package installed get grype-scanner-YOUR-DEV-NAMESPACE -n tap-install